PedoroSantos/Bootstrap-FirstProject-UsingSass/README.md

 # Bootstrap Responsive Login and Registration Screen

-This project showcases a responsive login and registration screen created using the Bootstrap framework and Sass.
-It demonstrates your ability to utilize Bootstrap for responsive web development.
+This project showcases my first project using Bootstrap for creating a responsive login and registration screen.
+It demonstrates my ability to utilize Bootstrap and Sass for web development.

 ## Usage

 The project provides a responsive login and registration interface that adapts to different screen sizes.
 However, please note that it does not include authentication functionality or database integration.
-The purpose is to demonstrate your proficiency in working with responsive design using Bootstrap and Sass.
+The purpose is to showcase my proficiency in working with responsive design using Bootstrap and Sass.

 ## Customization